williamngan/pts/guide/md/_0100_Get_started.md

 So first we add a "player" as a function to `space`, and in that function, we use `form` to draw `space.pointer` with radius of 10.
 By default, the point is drawn as a square with red fill-color and white stroke-color.

-The animate callback function actually provides 2 parameters: `time` which gives the current running time, and `ftime` which gives the time to render a frame.
+The animate callback function actually provides 2 parameters: `time` which gives the current running time, and `ftime` which gives the time taken to render a frame.

 Let's modify the code above to make the circle pulsate.